sts10/generated-wordlists/readme.markdown

 A repository for word lists I've generated.
 Some lists are based on Google Ngram data, while others are based on [word frequency data from (English) Wikipedia](https://github.com/IlyaSemenov/wikipedia-word-frequency/blob/master/results/enwiki-20190320-words-frequency.txt).

 ## About the word lists

+Detailed information about most of the lists in this repository is available below.
+The main differences are in list length, whether they're uniquely decodable, and whether they have corresponding dice roll values in them.

+If you're feeling adventurous, I'd point you to [UD1](lists/experimental/ud1.txt) and [ud-diceware](lists/experimental/ud-diceware.txt).

 <!--
 |                       | length | Uniquely decodable? | Diceware compatible? |
 |-----------------------|--------|---------------------|----------------------|